 Cody Porter was first introduced to EMS when he would visit his father at Boise Fire Station 10.
 Growing up with a Firefighter as a father eventually steered him towards EMS as a career.
 He obtained his EMT-Basic from ISU in 2010 and hasn't looked back since.
 After obtaining his Paramedic Certificate from Ada County Paramedics in 2011, Cody was quickly hired full-time by the organization.
 He also serves on Ada County Paramedic's Special Operations Team.
 Mr. Porter began teaching at ISU-Meridian for the Paramedic Science Program in the spring of 2013, while also precepting students during the field internship portion of the curriculum.
 He is also an AHA Instructor in Basic Life Support and Pediatric Advanced Life Support.
 In his spare time Cody enjoys hiking with his dog Stanley, cooking and relaxing on the lake.

-Mr. Michael Mikitish is the Director for the Institute of Emergency Management at Idaho State University (ISU).
+Mr. Michael Mikitish is the Chair of the Emergency Services Department and Director of the Institute of Emergency Management at Idaho State University (ISU).
 Michael holds a Master of Science in Business Administration from Boston University, a Masters in Public Administration from Boise State University, and a Bachelors of Science in Public Administration, Criminal Justice major, from the University of Arizona.
 From 1982-2005, he served in the U.S. Army in a variety of positions, including Pershing missiles Platoon Commander and Operations Officer, Field Artillery Battery Commander, Combat Maneuver Training Center Observer Controller, Field Artillery Instructor, Battalion Executive Officer, Division Fire Support Coordinator, Training Support Battalion Commander, and Professor of Military Science.
 Michael also owns a IT Cloud Service business with his son providing Cloud and Network Services to small and medium business across the US.